 How much are all these doctor visits going to cost me?

 You will need to go to the doctor at least once per month while you’re pregnant and every week towards the end of the pregnancy.
 Even if you have good health insurance, this can add up.
 Once you get information from your insurance company, add up what you expect each visit to cost so you have a clear idea of the number going in and can set aside extra funds for it.

 Visits for a low deductible plan with a co-pay can run you as little as $15 per visit.
 If you have a high deductible plan or your insurance doesn’t cover certain tests or procedures, you may have to plan for each visit costing between $150-$300.

 Are there any tricks to spending less at the doctor?

 If you can, pay with pre-tax dollars, If your insurance is through an employer at work and you have a low or no-deductible health plan, max out your Flex Spending Account (FSA).
-The max contribution in 2015 is $2,550 and you will most likely go through all of it!
-This will allow you to pay for doctor’s visits and other medical bills with pre-tax dollars which can save you between 25-40% of every dollar you put in.
+The max contribution in 2017 is $2,600 and you will most likely go through all of it!
+This will allow you to pay for doctor’s visits and other medical bills with pre-tax dollars which can save you 25 to 40% of every dollar you put in.
 Also, since it comes out of your paycheck before it hits your direct deposit, it’s like a secret savings account.